oweb36/mws-docs/Characters/Air Conditioners/WELLPan.md

 ### [AEX](AEX.md)
 They are good friends.
 JHR and WELLPan likes to read books in their spare time together.

+PCR and EXMGR also is on good terms.
+HR is neutral with him, because WELLPan is very chill.

+Sometimes WELLPan sees EXMGR's hyperactive social nature as quite too extreme sometimes, which is very true.

 ### [ToshyMEF](ToshyMEF.md)
 They aren't close, but they are there.
 WELLPan and ToshyMEF are close due to few reasons.
 One of them is their weird sexuality where WELLPan identifies as an Apache Attack Helicopter and ToshyMEF identifies as an LG TV.